samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training/RECORD COUNTS & DISTINCT VALUES.md

 - FROM dvd_rentals.film_list (removes diplucates)

 ### GROUP BY COUNT
-- IF QUESTION asks frequency it is asking for the COUNT
+- IF QUESTION asks frequency it is asking for the COUNT, does not check for null
+- Most important thing to note, for 'group by' only 1 row of each group is returned

+### 'GROUP BY' EXAMPLE